Racial discrimination in the workplace is illegal. But you would be surprised to know that it is practiced in several organizations.

 Also, Walker was greeted with a handwritten letter stating ‘All Blacks Must Die’ when he stepped into the maintenance facility toilet in 1996.
 Later he identified his name written and scrawled on the walls of the toilet along with a depiction of himself with words like N*gger written under the head.

-He lodged a complaint with the Department of Fair Employment and Housing of the state in 1997.
+He complained with the Department of Fair Employment and Housing of the state in 1997.
 But the team was not able to identify the perpetrator.
 Later, he filed a lawsuit against the organization, which was settled out of the court in October 1999 through an undisclosed amount.

 2. Harold H. Archuleta: